10 creative Bible

 The Bible was originally written in Hebrew and Greek.
 One of the earliest translations to English was the King James Version (KJV) of the Bible, but today we have a variety of versions to choose from.
 Some translations focus on being more precise and are best for Bible study, while others focus on readability and are great for devotions.

-If you’re a beginner, I recommend the New International Version (NIV) Bible.
-Myself I use the New International Version Devotional Bible (NIV Devotional Bible) or for more a mature Christian the NIV study Bible.
-Most Pastor use the NIV Bible.
+If you’re a beginner, recommend the New International Version (NIV) Bible.
+A lot of Pastors use the NIV Bible.
 To purchase a Bible over the internet we recommend Christian Book.
 Com here.

-Some of the other popular, easier-to-read translations include: New American Standard (NAS), New Living Translation (NLT), English Standard Version (ESV), New King James Version (NKJV).
+Some of the other popular, easier-to-read translations include: New International Version (NIV), New American Standard (NAS), New Living Translation (NLT), English Standard Version (ESV), New King James Version (NKJV).

 2. Find a quiet place where you can be alone with God.